Why More Churches Should Think about Serving Alcohol

 We know from history that some of the greatest Christian thinkers discussed religion over ales.
 C.S.
 Lewis and J.R.R.
 Tolkien used to gather at the Rabbit Room, the back room of The Eagle and Child pub, to talk about theology over drinks.

 Many Christians have accepted the concept of alcohol in moderation.
-Though some still choose to abstain, Christians who enjoys the occasional beer or glass of wine are not uncommon.
+Though some still choose to abstain, Christians who enjoy the occasional beer or glass of wine are not uncommon.

 That said, Christians who drink do not typically indulge on church premises.